@1 year ago

-Regardless of which views you may share this documentary proposes a brighter side of death - where contemplating one’s own death may serve as a wake-up call to live more fully and make the most of our limited time here on earth.@7 months ago
+Regardless of which views you may share this documentary proposes a brighter side of death - where contemplating one’s own death may serve as a wake-up call to live more fully and make the most of our limited time here on earth.@1 year ago

 Directed by: Silvia Fernandez Campos & Beatriz M Calleja